sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-config-leadtocash/cp-cf-processvisibility-config-leadtocash.md

 In this step, you can process the data of the activated business scenarios using the Monitor Visibility Scenarios application.

-1. Click on the **Monitor Visibility Scenarios** tile by navigating to the home screen.
+1. Click the **Monitor Visibility Scenarios** tile by navigating to the home screen.

       !![monitor scenarios](monitor-flp.png)